Life can become too busy without us seeing it coming.

 The first step toward getting out of the treadmill of being too busy is to admit that being so busy is not what you really want.
 Evaluate your life and schedule honestly.
 Give yourself grace.

-Step 2: The second step is to truly want out of being so busy.
+Step 2: Sincerely want a way out of being so busy.

 The second step is a surrender to God’s will about your hectic life.
 This is not about taking more charge and adding more self-discipline.
 This is about allowing God to change your heart.
 Your part will probably be to apply self-discipline when you are tempted to do nothing about it or when you want to return to old ways.

 All three of these steps need a lot of prayer and a willingness to be obedient to whatever truth the Lord shows you.
-I can be too busy too.
-I have to take purposeful steps out of my busy life on a routine basis.
-Even though I know the benefits of a balanced life, I return to being too busy.
+It’s an ongoing process in the society we live in.
+You will have to routinely take purposeful steps out of your busy life because it’s so easy to return to being too busy.
 So, where does a person begin, if they want out of the hectic lifestyle?

-One reason I encourage you to have a garden is that it can be your place of quiet refuge.
-The garden is work, but the change of pace can help you slow down long enough to hear God.
+Another great “listening place” is a vegetable garden.
+The garden is work, but the change of pace and the different kind of focus can help you slow down long enough to hear God.
 God reveals principles as you observe seeds becoming plants and plants providing food.
 That observation can help you know that you are not the one in control of your provision, therefore helping you to know that a hectic lifestyle is not necessary.
 You have your part, but God is the one who causes His plans to happen.

 The garden is a place to bare your heart to the Lord, ask questions, seek guidance, and pray for others.
 The sense of God’s presence in the garden grows as the seasons become years and the years become a life of seeking God in your garden refuge.